W.A. Franke College of Forestry and Conservation

-The College of Forestry and Conservation was one of the first forestry programs in the nation and will celebrate its centennial in 2013.
+The W.A.
+Franke College of Forestry and Conservation was one of the first forestry programs in the nation and celebrated its centennial in 2013.
 The College has three departments: Ecosystem and Conservation Sciences, Forest Management, and Society and Conservation.
-There are ten degree programs with 790 undergraduate and 151 graduate students enrolled in the College.
+There are ten degree programs with 760 undergraduate and 128 graduate students enrolled in the College.

 Points of Pride

 - UM is one of the two most prominent universities in the world in fire management.